 The word “rockabilly” is a fusion of “rock” (from “rock’n’roll”) and “hillbilly”.
 ‘Hillbilly’ was a term used to describe some country music or mountain music.
-The term morphed over time to acquire different meaning with new generations.
+The term morphed over time to acquire different meanings with new generations.
 By the time the Beverly Hillbillies was a hit on TV, the word had grown to imply: ‘Hick’ or ‘country’ used as a derogatory.
-In it’s earlier form, there was a implication of a rich tradition of country music that embodied a variety of sources from the Blues to Cowboy, Western Swing and Boogie Woogie.
+In its earlier form, there was an implication of a rich tradition of country music that embodied a variety of sources from the Blues to Cowboy, Western Swing and Boogie Woogie.

 During the 1930s and 1940s two new country sounds emerged:

 - Western Swing by bands like Bob Wills and his Texas Playboys, which combined country singing and steel guitar with big band jazz influences with horn sections.
-These corresponded to the publics passion for Cowboy movies and the growing popularity of Big Bands.
-Recordings of Wills’s from the mid 40s to the early 50s include “two beat jazz” rhythms, “jazz choruses”, and guitar work that preceded early rockabilly recordings.
+These corresponded to the public’s passion for Cowboy movies and the growing popularity of Big Bands.
+Recordings of Wills from the mid-40s to the early 50s include “two beat jazz” rhythms, “jazz choruses”, and guitar work that preceded early rockabilly recordings.
 Wills is quoted as saying “Rock and Roll?
-Why, man, that’s the same kind of music we’ve been playin’ since 1928! – But it’s just basic rhythm and has gone by a lot of different names in my time.
+Why, man, that’s the same kind of music we’ve been playin’ since 1928!
+But it’s just basic rhythm and has gone by a lot of different names in my time.
 It’s the same, whether you just follow a drum beat like in Africa or surround it with a lot of instruments.
 The rhythm’s what’s important.”

 - In 1938 blues artists like Meade Lux Lewis and Pete Johnson launched a nationwide boogie craze.
 Country artists like Moon Mullican, the Delmore Brothers, Tennessee Ernie Ford, Speedy West, Jimmy Bryant, and the Maddox Brothers and Rose began recording what was known as “Hillbilly Boogie”, consisting of “hillbilly” vocals and instrumentation with a boogie bass line.